 Where is the Whistler Athletes' Centre Located?

 The Whistler Athletes’ Centre (WAC) is located in the scenic Cheakamus Valley and offers two unique accommodation options, an Athletes’ Lodge and Athletes’ Townhomes.
 These two stunning properties are bordered by the Cheakamus River and forested lands.
-The 89- room Athletes’ Lodge and the 3 Athletes’ Townhomes provide a total accommodation capacity of over 200 beds; ideal for accommodating team training camps and competition events, any time of the year.
-The Whistler Athletes’ Centre is proud to offer a large number of fully accessible rooms in both the Athletes’ Lodge and the Athletes’ Townhomes.
+The 80- room Athletes’ Lodge and the 3 Athletes’ Townhomes provide a total accommodation capacity of over 170 beds; ideal for accommodating team training camps and competition events, any time of the year.
+The Whistler Athletes’ Centre is proud to offer a large number of fully accessible rooms and wheel-in bathrooms in both the Athletes’ Lodge and the Athletes’ Townhomes.
 The Lodge is just 8km's south of the Whistler Village,

 Who can stay at the Whistler Athletes' Centre?